Ekliptor/WolfBot/README.md

 ### Writing your own trading strategies
-API docs coming during 1st week of June.
-Look into the `Strategies` folder for examples.
+There is documentation available here: https://forum.wolfbot.org/forums/strategy-development.17/ Look into the `/src/Strategies` folder for more examples.

 ### Modifying the UI